zijianhuang/poets/README.md

 The build is based on buildProdEn.ps1 in repos "PoemsCollection".

+And in app root, staticwebapp.config.json is for Azure Static Apps hosting.

+Upon every build for update, copy at least what in root and folder "media".

 After pushing, GitHub actions will publish to Azure.
 ### Initial Setup